ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

-# **Core API**
+# **C++ Core API**

 > This documentation is correct for only versions of sc-machine that >= 0.9.0.

-The API provides core functionality for creating, manipulating, retrieving and erasing sc-elements in sc-memory.
+The API provides core functionality for creating, retrieving and erasing sc-elements in sc-memory.
 This sc-memory is designed to represent knowledge in a structured and graph-based manner.

 A sc-memory consists of sc-elements.
 Sc-elements can be grouped into sc-constructions (semantic graphs or knowledge graphs).